...I have been planning this Road-Test for Years. August 1-4, 2019

 The Pantera 'NEVER Missed a Beat'.
 She Fired-Up First Time, EVERY Time.
-When Shut-down, she shuts off right now.
+When Shut-down, She Shuts-Off Right Now!!
 There was No Ticking, Hissing Cooling sounds...Nothing, Silence!
+With the Distributor-LESS Ignition, there was No Run-On, Dieseling.

 THIS was My First Learning/Practice Session, and NOT Forgetting to Turn ON the Drone Video Camera, OR Forget to peel-off the Camera Lens protection Sticker, after mounting the 4 Props, connecting Batteries...HOT and Breezy, I thought it might Not Fly, IT Proved Me Wrong!
 NO Crashes.
 Just send Her STRAIGHT-UP Up to 200+ Feet, and Fly, Hover...Pan!
 Took-Off from the Roof of the Pantera (Sunroof), Twice, and Ended the Second Flight, Landing Back onto the Roof.
 Skilled!
 And in the Wind, it's All on Video.
 You do Not want to 'Take-Off' from the Ground, as this Kicks Up Dust into the Motors.
 The First flight, Ended by Snatching the Drone Out of a Hover, Hands full, I shut down the Motors using one elbow (Video to follow).
 Flying with the GPS On, I Did NOT use the 'Return to Home'.
 Thanks for the Breeze, by the Way!
 I Filmed about 40 Minutes worth (2 Drone Batteries, 2 Sessions).
 I finished up with the Drone, before the Wind became Strong Enough to make the 'Loose Gravel' Sign and Post, wave and Twist.
 Shown in a Last Videoed, Hand-Held Panorama, with the sound of rushing wind.

 I could Not get Drone Video of the Pantera Cruising, as I had No One Else with Me to Operate It.
 No One wanted to go with Me (Smart) and I did not want to 'Torture' a 'Innocent' Person, who did Not Know What to Expect!
 Turns out, There was No Room for a passenger, anyway.
 I don't Travel with the 'Trunk Tub', and, all of My Gear occupied the Passenger Seat.
-Tools, Spare Parts and Oil, were in the Nose.
+Tool Bag, Spare Parts and Oil, were in the Nose.
+My Drone has a 'Follow-Me' setting, but I did not have enough experience to use it.